goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 #### Full PCIe device status

 Dmesg logs have already given us a good indication that our FPGA board and its PCIe interface was working but to confirm with certainty that the device with vendor id `dabc` is our FPGA we now turn to `lspci`.
-`lscpi -vvv` is the most verbose output and gives us a full overview of the detected PCIe devices capabilities and current configurations.
+`lspci -vvv` is the most verbose output and gives us a full overview of the detected PCIe devices capabilities and current configurations.

 Broadcom bridge: